 Is Goodwill Transferable?

-Luke Vreeken
+Luke S. Vreeken

 Goodwill is typically reflected in the excess of the fair market value of a company over the fair market value of its underlying identifiable assets.
 In other words, goodwill is the amount a potential investor would pay above the fair market value of its identifiable assets.
 In many instances, appraisers identify that goodwill exists and value the business assuming goodwill is transferable.
 However, in addition to merely determining whether goodwill exists, it is necessary to determine the nature of the goodwill, and what value to place on each type of goodwill.
 This is especially critical if the appraisal is for divorce or business dissolution purposes.